charlyalizadeh/CholeskyExperiment/README.md

 One way to solve an OPF instance is to relax it into a SDP problem.
 To improve the solving time of a SDP problem we can take advantage of the coefficients matrix sparsity and decompose it into multiple smaller matrices.
 One step in the decomposition is to compute the chordal extension of a graph thanks to a Cholesky factorization, this step is deterministic and will always gives us the same result for a given input.
 The resulted chordal extension has a big impact on the reformulation of the SDP problem and so on the solving time.
 Our goal is to build a machine learning model that can select the best decomposition between multiple ones.
 For that we need to generate a dataset of decomposition with their solving time.

->> For the following parts when we talk about the *Cholesky graph* we talk about the chordal extension of a graph where we didn't add any edges before applying the Cholesky factorisation.

 ## Requirements

  * [MongoDB](https://www.mongodb.com/fr) >= 3.0